AOSC-Archive/AOSC-Dev.github.io/projects/hfsprogs.md

 hfsprogs at AOSC
 #hfsprogs, the userspace hfs utils for Linux
 [hfsprogs](https://github.com/AOSC-Dev/hfsprogs) mainly contains mkfs and fsck for HFS and HFS+ file systems.
-<comment>The title override at the top of file will be automatically cleared by the preprocessor.
+<comment>The title override at the top of file will be automatically cleared by the preprocessor.</comment>
-TODOs include adding a fork me on GitHub button.</comment>

 The HFS+ file system used by Apple Computer for their Mac OS is supported by the Linux kernel.
 Apple provides mkfs and fsck for